 Can I leave clothes in my dresser drawers?

 Yes, in most cases the clothes can stay in the dresser drawers.
-Antique furniture can be more delicate though and it is best to take the clothes out.
+Antique furniture can be more delicate and it is best to take the clothes out.

 What form of payment do you accept?